Shivam Thukral

 May, 2020 – February, 2022 Vancouver

 We propose to augment smart wheelchair perception with the capability to identify potential docking locations in indoor scenes.
 ApproachFinder-CV is a computer vision pipeline that detects safe docking poses and estimates their desirability weight based on hand-selected geometric relationships and visibility.
 Although robust, this pipeline is computationally intensive.
-We leverage this vision pipeline to generate ground truth labels used to train an end-to-end differentiable neural net that is 15 times faster.
+We leverage this vision pipeline to generate ground truth labels used to train an end-to-end differentiable neural network that is 15 times faster.

 ApproachFinder-NN is a point-based method that draws motivation from Hough voting and uses deep point cloud features to vote for potential docking locations.
 Both approaches rely on just geometric information, making them invariant to image distortions.
-A large-scale indoor object detection dataset, SUN RGB-D, is used to design, train and evaluate the two pipelines.
+A large-scale indoor object detection dataset, SUN RGB-D, is used to design, train, and evaluate the two pipelines.

 Potential docking locations are encoded as a 3D temporal desirability cost map that can be integrated into any real-time path planner.
 As a proof of concept, we use a model predictive controller that consumes this 3D costmap with efficiently designed task-driven cost functions to share human intent.
-This wheelchair navigation controller outputs a nominal path that is safe, goal-oriented and jerk-free for wheelchair navigation.
+This wheelchair navigation controller outputs a nominal path that is safe, goal-oriented, and jerk-free for wheelchair navigation.

 Graduate Teaching Assistant